JoseCanova/JoseCanova/README.md

 People are fun.
 I understood, it will work, but its now a work to do alone.
 There are a lot of small things, that need to be described somewhere.
 No crystal balls, probably a story shall exist because there are some details to describe on the services. some are simples other dont and we need some description to compare the actual with the "service that will replace".
 Not that big issue, but jsut this can take 2 days to understand.

+#### A game but serious game hum?

+You know... if we decide to "reconstruct Sun" that for me... is a mark/.
+We are Sun.. .again... and the time seems that come..

 ### In the words of Google

 Fuck off.. they are my friends.. before you dream... nobody talk by proxy by their name.